MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/layers.md

 ![Layers tool](media/layers-tool.JPG "Layers tool")

-When you select the **Layers** tool, you'll see a list of all the layers in the model.
+When you select the **Layers**, you'll see a list of all the layers in the model.

 ![Multiple layers](media/multiple-layers.PNG "Multiple layers")